Kaev/DbScriptExtensions/README.md

 ```

 ## FAQ
+### Which emulators does it support?
+I only tested it on AzerothCore and TrinityCore, but it should work on all emulators supported by Eluna.

 ### What can i do when i see errors in my world server console?
 Set `DbScriptExtensions_PrintQueries = true` in your file `lua_scripts/extensions/DbScriptExtensions/DbScriptExtensions.ext`.
 Now restart the world server.
 It should show all DbScriptExtensions SQL queries that it tries to run.
 Now you can open up an issue on the GitHub repository with the query it tried to execute and a snippet of your code that leads to this error.
 Make sure to mention which emulator you're using.